ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ## Part 3 - Anti-phishing

 Anti-phishing protection is available in subscriptions that include [EOP](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description).
-However, advanced anti-phishing protection is available in [ATP](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
-The following procedure describes how to configure an ATP anti-phishing policy; however, the steps are similar for anti-phishing (without ATP).
+Advanced anti-phishing protection is available in [ATP](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
+The following procedure describes how to configure an ATP anti-phishing policy.
+The steps are similar for configuring an anti-phishing policy (without ATP).

 1. In the [Security & Compliance Center](https://protection.office.com), choose **Threat management** > **Policy** > **ATP anti-phishing**.
 2. Click **Default policy**.